 What Happens If I Surrender My House in Chapter 7 Bankruptcy?

-If you don't want, or cannot afford, to keep your home, you can surrender it in Chapter 7 bankruptcy.
+If you don't want your home or can't afford to keep it, you can surrender it in Chapter 7 bankruptcy.

 Can I File for Bankruptcy on a House?